forwards/meetings-public/slackathon 2022-05-16.md

 **ACTIONS**

 ### Accessibility

-- grant to automate alt-text in ggplot submitted to RConsortium
+- grant to automate alt-text in ggplot submitted to RConsortium and waiting for response

 **ACTIONS**
 Await response